vincepare/DirScan/README.md

 ### About windows

-DirScan is designed to work a Unix environment (Linux or Mac OS) but you can also use it on Windows.
+DirScan is designed to work on a Unix environment (Linux or Mac OS) but you can also use it on Windows.
 In this case, beware of NTFS junction points and symbolic links that are not handled properly by old php releases (see [readlink](http://php.net/manual/en/function.readlink.php) & [is_link](http://php.net/manual/en/function.is-link.php)).
 But you'd better use other tools like [WhereIsIt](http://www.whereisit-soft.com/).